nilenso/mohita-clj/Notes/Day 14.md

 ### Notes

 - Math/sqrt didn’t work on 4clojure so tried to find another method, didn’t find one yet. (try again later)
-- Used the `- >` macro again here, works well here cause logic flows well.
+- Used the - > macro again here, works well here cause logic flows well even if data is transformed a little.
 ---

 <aside>